 This proxy statement is being furnished by ADT Investments II, Inc. ("ADT Investments II"), a Delaware corporation and a wholly owned subsidiary of ADT Limited ("ADT"), a Bermuda corporation (ADT, together with its subsidiaries, the "ADT Group"), to our fellow shareholders of Kansas City Power & Light Company (together with its subsidiaries, "KCPL").
-ADT Investments II is a holder of record of 100 shares of the common stock of KCPL, \$ par value (the "KCPL Common Stock").
+ADT Investments II is a holder of record of 100 shares of the common stock of KCPL, without par value (the "KCPL Common Stock") that it acquired on or about April 9, 1997.